maishsk/aws-alias/README.md

 Based on the information from the [PR](https://github.com/aws/aws-cli/pull/2287) the `alias` file is an `INI` file, and you define the aliases and their values inside.

-- The ~/.aws/cli/alias file only has support for the `[toplevel]` section.
+- The `~/.aws/cli/alias` file only has support for the `[toplevel]` section.
 Any other sections, will be ignored.
 - Aliases defined under the `[toplevel]` section will only be applied at the service command level.
-- Aliases can defined using multiple lines for readability
+- Aliases can defined using multiple lines for readability.

-You can find more information on the following [blog post](https://blog.technodrone.cloud/2020/12/aws-cli-aliases.html)
+You can find more information on the following [blog post](https://blog.technodrone.cloud/2020/12/aws-cli-aliases.html).

 ## Simple alias